-The N function is categorized under the Text functions in Excel and it will return a number when we provide a value.
+The N Function is categorized under the Text functions in Excel.
+It will return a number when we provide a value.
 The function can be used to convert logical values TRUE and FALSE into 1 and 0, respectively.

 The formula uses only one argument:

-- Value (required argument) – It is the value that we wish to convert.
+Value (required argument) – This is the value that we wish to convert.

 The N function will convert data into a numeric value, using the following rules: